 In order to evaluate the typical flow regime of each site in the context of seasonal droughts, floods, and overall variation in flow, we calculated the following four variables: average daily discharge (Discharge), the flashiness index (Flash Index = cumulative changes in day to day daily flow / cumulative flow), the high flow Pulse Percentage (HFPP = Percent of time daily flow is above 3 times the median daily flow), and the low flow pulse percentage (LFPP = times where daily discharge drops below the 25th percentile) (Olden and Poff 2003, Patrick and Yuan 2017).

-Analyses: For each community (fish, invertebrates) we calculated Shannon diversity and rarified taxonomic richness (Hurlbert 1971) Diversity and richness measures were calculated using the Vegan Library (Oksanen, Blanchet et al. 2019) in the statistical program R (R Core Team 2019) To evaluate the effect of rainfall on environmental variables that may influence the biota, we used linear regression to examine relationships between environmental variables and annual precipitation.
+Analyses: For each community (fish, invertebrates) we calculated Shannon diversity and rarified taxonomic richness (Hurlbert 1971).
+Diversity and richness measures were calculated using the Vegan Library (Oksanen, Blanchet et al. 2019) in the statistical program R (R Core Team 2019).
+To evaluate the effect of rainfall on environmental variables that may influence the biota, we used linear regression to examine relationships between environmental variables and annual precipitation.
 We then used linear regression to evaluate the effect rainfall and environmental variables on fish and invertebrate community metrics.
 Prior to analyses conductivity and NO3- concentrations were natural log transformed to satisfy the test assumption of normality.

 To evaluate how community composition changed along the gradient, we ordinated each taxa group (fish, invertebrates) across sites using non-metric multidimensional scaling (NMDS) using the ‘metaMDS’ within the VEGAN R package.
 The function runs NMDS with multiple starting configurations (n=100), compares results, and stops after finding a similar minimum stress solution.
 The minimum stress solution is scaled, rotated, and then species scores are added to the configuration as weighted averages (Oksanen, Blanchet et al. 2019).
 Using the climate data, sites were grouped using Ward’s minimum variance method for hierarchical clustering (Ward 1963).
 Finally, we fit environmental variables to each ordination using the ‘envfit’ function within the VEGAN R package; this function fits environmental vectors onto the ordination and calculates the maximum correlation with the projection of points (sites in this case).
 To ease in visual interpretation of the plots we only retained environmental variables that were significant at an α > 0.10 and explained > 40% of the variation.
 Retained environmental vectors were overlaid on top of the NMDS plots.
 The direction of the vector indicates the axis of the variable within the ordination space and the length of the arrow is proportional to its correlation with the projected points (Oksanen, Blanchet et al. 2019).